 The patient is a 14-year-old male whose chief concern is overbite and crowding.
-The orthodontic diagnosis on the right side is Class II molar and canine (moderate); on the left side it is Class II molar and canine (severe); the overbite is a severe deep bite; the upper arch has moderate crowding with retroclined incisors; the lower arch has moderate crowding; horizontal mandibular development (green arrow) has a greater amount of sagittal change than mandibular development, which contains a vertical component (blue arrow).
+The orthodontic diagnosis on the right side is Class II molar and canine (moderate).
+On the left side, it is Class II molar and canine (severe).
+The overbite is a severe deep bite, and the upper arch has moderate crowding with retroclined incisors.
+The lower arch has moderate crowding, and the horizontal mandibular development (green arrow) has a greater amount of sagittal change than mandibular development, which contains a vertical component (blue arrow).

 We only want to do this when the maxilla has more than enough development and we are just trying to advance the lower jaw.

 Patient With Invisalign Mandibular Advancement Appliance on His Teeth

 Invisalign Treatment With Mandibular Advancement — How It Works